mswiseman/R-examples/iNat.md

 as an example.

 Reference the url and you’ll notice that the beaver is given a taxon ID:
 43794.
-This is true for all taxa on iNaturalist.Further, you can actually specify a location in the url (the default is “any”).
+This is true for all taxa on iNaturalist.
+Further, you can actually specify a location in the url (the default is “any”).
 When you realize this, you can actually hack the iNaturalist search system by appending the urls to search for multiple taxa and specific locations.